-- b) Shape subgrade under sidewalks to line, grade, and cross-section.
-Subgrade is to be brought to within 0.10 foot of required subgrade elevations. - c) Shape subgrade under pavement to line, grade, and cross-section.
-Bring to within 1⁄2 inch of required subgrade elevations. - iii.
-Surface Protection Traffic: The Contractor shall protect newly graded areas from traffic and erosion and repair and re-establish grade in settled, eroded, or rutted areas.
+- i.
+Finish subgrade areas that are to receive topsoil.
+Bring such areas to within 0.10 foot of required subgrade elevations. - ii.
+Under Sidewalks: Shape subgrade under sidewalks to line, grade, and cross-section.
+Subgrade is to be brought to within plus or minus0.10 foot of required subgrade elevations. - iii.
+Under Pavement: Shape subgrade under pavement to line, grade, and cross-section.
+Bring to within 1⁄2 inch of required subgrade elevations. - c.
+Surface Protection Traffic: The Contractor shall protect newly graded areas from traffic and erosion, and repair and re-establish grade in settled, eroded, or rutted areas.
 Where compacted areas are disturbed by subsequent construction or adverse weather, the Contractor shall scarify the surface, reshape, and re-compact to the required density.
 If the Contractor shall fail to maintain any trench within 2 days after receipt of written notice from OWASA's Engineer, OWASA may refill said depressions and invoice the cost of such work to the Contractor, or for OWASA contracts, cost may be retained from monies due.
-In case of emergency, OWASA's Engineer may refill any dangerous depressions without prior notice to the Contractor. - c.
-Structure Backfill: Backfill placed within 2 feet of manholes and other special structures shall be of the same quality as that specified for backfill around water or sewer lines.
-Take care to prevent wedging action of the backfill against structure by carrying the material uniformly around the structure so approximately the same elevation is maintained in each lift.
-Material shall be solidly tamped with a mechanical or pneumatic tamper in such a way as to avoid damaging the structures or producing unequal pressures.
-The Contractor shall refill all excavations as rapidly as practical after completion of the structural work therein, or after the excavations have served their purpose.
+In case of emergency, OWASA's Engineer may refill any dangerous depressions without prior notice to the Contractor.